cyanfish/naps2/README.md

 <!-- TODO: Move dev onboarding to the github wiki -->
 Looking to contribute to NAPS2 or NAPS2.Sdk?
 Have a look at the [Developer Onboarding](https://www.naps2.com/doc-dev-onboarding.html) page.

+## License

+NAPS2 is licensed under the GNU GPL 2.0 (or later).
+Some projects have additional license options:
+- NAPS2.Images.* - GNU LGPL 2.1 (or later)
+- NAPS2.Sdk - GNU LGPL 2.1 (or later)
+- NAPS2.Sdk.Samples - MIT